 The Old Faithful Geyser Loop Trail begins at the Old Faithful Geyser and is often overlooked.
 It’s definitely worth seeing as it’s one of the most scenic geyser loop trails in Yellowstone!

 The Old Faithful Geyser in Yellowstone National Park is probably the most famous geyser in the world!
-What I never knew before traveling there, is there is an entire network of boardwalk trails running in a loop (of sorts) all through this area which is called the Upper Geyser Basin.
+What I never knew before traveling there, is there is an entire network of boardwalk trails running in a loop of sorts.
+This whole section is called the Upper Geyser Basin.

-The Old Faithful Geyser area is super busy because it’s so popular, however even that being said, I wouldn’t want to miss it.
-I would start as early as you can to avoid the crowds, but do wait until the sun is up, because it makes for much better pictures.
+However even that being said, I wouldn’t want to miss it.
+I would start as early as you can to avoid the crowds.
+But do wait until the sun is up, because it makes for much better pictures.

-There was one trail that gained a bit of elevation through the trees that ended in a really neat geyser that erupts every 3 minutes, which is nice because most of them are highly unpredictable, and you might not see too many of them erupt.
+There was one trail that gained a bit of elevation through the trees that ended in a really neat geyser that erupts every 3 minutes.
+This was nice because most of them are highly unpredictable, and you might not see too many of them erupt.

-Another plus to visiting this geyser or any of the side trails, is you’ll likely have the area to yourself because not too many people stray from the boardwalk!
+Another plus to visiting this geyser or any of the side trails, is you’ll likely have the area to yourself.
+Not too many people stray from the boardwalk!

 Some of the geysers are so large, you’ll find them difficult to capture in 1 image!

-You can also start from the Biscuit Basin, but after hiking all of the Old Faithful boardwalk and the Biscuit Basin, I would recommend just starting at the Old Faithful visitor’s center and hiking all of it.
+You can also start from the Biscuit Basin.
+But after hiking all of the Old Faithful boardwalk and the Biscuit Basin, I would recommend just starting at the Old Faithful visitor’s center and hiking all of it.